gasduster99/sppComp/try1/try1_2.md

 spectrum of models with an increasing potential of shrinkage among time parameters. <!--which decrease in the possible number of implied parameters.-->
-Models M5 and M6 represent models which build in complexity, from M4, via the inclusion of multiple heirarchical variance parameters amoung the interaction terms.
+Models M5 and M6 represent models which build in complexity, from M4, via the inclusion of multiple hierarchical variance parameters among the interaction terms.

 Across all of the time models, model M4 displays consistent support over all other candidate models considered here.
-Model M4 represents a model with maximal potential for pooling through time, while still maintaing the ability to model differences in seasonality from year to year.
+Model M4 represents a model with maximal potential for pooling through time, while still maintain the ability to model differences in seasonality from year to year.

 As a final check of the model structure and the implied prior information the prior predictive is considered.
-The prior predictive distribution summarizes the information that is intrinsic to the model structure itself, in the absense of data.
+The prior predictive distribution summarizes the information that is intrinsic to the model structure itself, in the absence of data.
 The prior predictive of modeled weight is considered over a 100 pound cluster size, which is consistent with aggregating the two nominal 50 pound cluster samples described by Sen (1984) in the original sampling protocol.